 The State Bar of California is unique in allowing those who were not successful in their first year of law school to restart afresh.
 San Francisco and San Diego Law School will accept applications from those who seek to restart their legal education.
 In addition to the usual application process, the restart applicant must complete the Starting Legal Studies Over Certification from the State Bar of California [download pdf].
 (Please note that by the express terms of the California State Bar’s “Starting First-Year Law Studies Over Policy,” previously academically disqualified law students who start their first year of law studies over pursuant to that policy may not receive any credit for any law studies completed prior to the date they restart their law studies.)

 Law School Admission Test

 Applicants wishing to be admitted with Regular Status must submit a completed application form, a resumé, a personal statement, two letters of recommendation, and a $75 non-refundable application fee.
-In addition, applicants must have all official transcripts sent from issuing schools directly to San Francisco Law School.
+In addition, applicants must have all official transcripts sent from issuing schools directly to San Diego Law School.
 All degrees must be posted.

 A strong personal statement answers these questions: Why do you want to study law?
 What in your background leads you to believe you will be successful in law school and in a legal career?
 What special skills, attributes, and experiences will you bring to the Law School community?
 What other pertinent matters should the Committee consider in weighing your application?

-The statement should be in essay form rather than resumé form and should be no longer than three pages in length, double-spaced and typed.
+The statement should be in essay form rather than resumé form and should be no more than three pages in length, double-spaced and typed.
 Applicants should not submit books, tape recordings, plays, theses, dissertations, or other such materials in lieu of, or in addition to, the personal statement; these materials will not be evaluated by the Admissions Committee.